²ÝݮӰÊÓ

 Build your writing skills and resume.
 Between honing your writing and tutoring, serving on committees, and even interviewing new WAs, Writing Center work gives you standout skills applicable to any job (not to mention letters of recommendation).
 WAs can also conduct research and participate in scholarly conferences, excellent for any CV.

 Serve other writers and your community.
-In addition to helping fellow ²ÝݮӰÊÓ students improve their writing in drop-in hours and course conferencing, WAs can participate in countless projects—from serving with our hospitality team to prepare meals for staff meetings, transcribing and designing the layout for the writing center/ ²ÝݮӰÊÓ School of Restorative Art’s bimonthly lit mag Feather Bricks, to participating in regular meetings to discuss how to support LGBTQ+ voices in the writing center.
+In addition to helping fellow ²ÝݮӰÊÓ students improve their writing in drop-in hours and course conferencing, WAs can participate in countless projects—from serving with our hospitality team to prepare meals for staff meetings, transcribing and designing the layout for the writing center’s inside/out lit mag Feather Bricks, participating in regular meetings to discuss how to support underrepresented voices in the writing center, to educating themselves on social justice issues via our robust social justice curriculum and suggested readings.

 Make friends.
 WAs forge lifelong friendships and gain access to a network of fellow WAs from all walks of life.